URL Structure: Understanding URLs & How They Impact SEO

 5. Creating an excessive amount of redirects

-Rule of thumb, do not abuse 301 redirects especially if the homepage no longer exists.
-Use it only when you change the URL’s name, moving contents to a new page and other similar activities.
+Rule of thumb: do not abuse 301 redirects, especially if the homepage no longer exists.
+Use it only when you change the URL’s name, move contents to a new page and do other similar activities.

 6. Take precedence with subdomain

-Always take into consideration that search engines will treat the sub-domain as a separate entity from its primary domain.
+Always consider that search engines will treat the sub-domain as separate from its primary domain.

 Final Thoughts

-Overall, the key component of URL and all aspects of SEO is usability.
-Also, when creating your website, keep the user in mind, including Google’s search engines.
-Utilising these best practices for SEO-friendly URLs, should help your website rank higher in the search results and invite users to visit your pages.
+Overall, usability is the key component of URL and all SEO aspects.
+Also, remember the user, including Google’s search engines, when creating your website.
+Utilising these best practices for SEO-friendly URLs should help your website rank higher in the search results and invite users to visit your pages.

 Furthermore, bear in mind that Google likes to change the rules.
 So always keep your eyes peeled for changes in the world of SEO.
 To discuss the best URL structure alternatives for your business, speak with our Sydney SEO specialists today.